Companies find a new purpose; workplace rules have changed

 SAFETY IN THE WORKPLACE: The workplace environment, for those companies that must have workers on location, is changing.

 Walmart will soon be taking temperatures of its workers as they arrive for their shifts.
-The nation’s largest private employer is sending infrared thermometers to all locations, though that could take several weeks.
-Any worker with a temperature of 100 degrees or more will be sent home, with pay, until they are fever-free for at least three days.
+Any worker with a temperature of 100 degrees or more will be sent home, with pay.
 Walmart will also be issuing masks and gloves to those who want them.
-Walmart said it has been following the guidelines from the Centers for Disease Control and Prevention, which have said those items would do little good for the healthy.
-Those guidelines are now under aggressive review by health officials.

 In places shuttered by the outbreak, many workers will be returning to new rules and safety precautions.

-Ford will require that workers “self-certify” online every day before work that they do not have any coronavirus symptoms.
-The company will verify the self-certification before letting them inside, it said.
+Ford will require that workers “self-certify” online every day before work that they do not have any symptoms.
+The company will verify the self-certification before letting workers inside.

 Facilities will be reconfigured so that workers remain six feet or more apart on the factory floor.
-There will be time between shifts for equipment to be sanitized and so that one shift of workers doesn’t cross paths with another, Ford said.
-Some work stations will be shielded from others, while some workers will be given protective gear depending on need, the company said.
+There will be time between shifts for equipment to be sanitized and so that one shift of workers doesn’t cross paths with another.
+Some work stations will be shielded from others.

-NEW PURPOSE: Luxury clothing companies, chemical producers, car makers and other companies continue to revamp production to meet new supply demands in the pandemic.
+NEW PURPOSE: Luxury clothing companies, chemical producers, car makers and other companies continue to revamp production to meet pandemic supply demands.

-Dow, which typically does not list hand sanitizer among its products, is doing just that at a growing number of facilities because the raw materials are readily available to the chemical maker.
+Dow, which typically does not produce hand sanitizer, is doing so because the raw materials are readily available to the chemical maker.
 The majority of the sanitizer will be donated to health systems and government agencies.

 The company began making sanitizer at its plant in Stade, Germany.
 Those operations are being expanded at facilities in Michigan, West Virginia, Belgium and Brazil.
 The Auburn site has the capacity to produce approximately 15,000 pounds of sanitizer a week, or nearly 30,000 eight-ounce bottles.
-Similar or larger volumes are expected to be produced at the other locations.

-Ford is repurposing a parts factory west of Detroit to make simple ventilators starting the week of April 20, and the safety measures will be tested at that plant, the company said.
+Ford is repurposing a parts factory west of Detroit to make simple ventilators starting the week of April 20.

 Brooks Brothers is converting three U.S. factories to produce up to a total of 150,000 masks per day.
 It will also begin production on protective gowns.
+Japanese electronics maker Sharp Corp. converted its liquid crystal display factory and sent out its first shipment of medical masks Tuesday.
+The Japanese plant will make 150,000 masks a day, with production being ramped up later to 500,000 masks a day.

+AIRLINES: South Australia state authorities have announced a cluster of six new coronavirus cases among Qantas Airways baggage handlers at Adelaide airport.
+State officials on Tuesday advised anyone who flew through the airport in the previous 24 hours to wipe down their luggage with disinfectant.

+British Airways suspended all Gatwick Airport flights.
+Just 33 flights were due to take off or land at Gatwick on Tuesday, according to aviation data provider FlightStats.
+Beginning Wednesday, Gatwick’s runway will only be open for scheduled flights between 2 p.m. and 10 p.m. and will close one of its two terminals.

 STAY PUT: Travel has almost come to a complete standstill.
 Airports are empty and Manhattan avenues typically choked with taxis are almost vacant.